-A student is walking through campus perusing Twitter on his phone when she stumbles upon a hilarious dancing pig video:
+A student is walking through campus perusing Twitter on her phone when she stumbles upon a hilarious dancing pig video:

 After laughing herself into tears, she immediately retweets it to share with all her followers.
 Her friend Megan tweets the video out saying “If you like pigs and Rihanna, this is a must watch”.
 Her friend Steve favorites and also retweets the video, commenting, “Made the mistake of watching this in the library, currently being kicked out for laughing too loud.”